 Librarian – Graham Popple

-I joined the choir 5 years ago now and I wished I’d done so years earlier.
+I joined the choir a few years ago now and I wished I’d done so years earlier.
 The choir is just brilliant on many levels – the people are great; the rehearsals are always fun (but yet we work hard); we sing all sorts of music, so I’m getting educated; and then we wind down after rehearsals with a social drink at the pub.
 I like to think that we are carrying on the traditions of the choir’s founder members in 1824.

 Correspondence Secretary – Sue Wallace-Shaddad